 Best way to avoid the tricks is to have proper funding and go to a reputable school that could get you into the airline.
 Any other options are very risky and there are so many tricks the schools can use that you will always be taking a huge risk.
 For instance, once you take up the training with one school you can't easily switch to another school unless you get CAA approval (often additional training is needed at new FTO) and it will ruin your chances of already slim employment chance.
 If you have 200k, plan 100k on FATPL and the rest on type rating etc. Enjoy the lifestyle.
 See the world.
 If you dont have money, dont go into aviation.

-Giving misleading impressions about airline contacts Get specifics.
+Airline contacts Get specifics.
 Find out what airlines a school currently has contacts with & what they do … is it simply a letter of recommendation?
 How many students from the school have been have been placed with those airlines recently, say, in the past 12 months.
 Did the school have an active role in that placement, or did the student do the legwork themselves?
-The school will happily give you a loads of information about students getting airline jobs from years back that have little or no relevance to you today.
-If it's a small school, most of those "placements" will have little to do with the school, and will have a lot to do with the students ability to find themselves a job.
+The school will happily give you a loads of information about students getting airline jobs from years back when finding jobs was easier, but you need something that is measurable and comparable between schools.
+It's not unreasonable to ask.

-Simulators IR schools make lots of money from their simulators, and little from their aircraft.
-It is in the schools interest for you to spend as much time in their sim as possible.
-If there is a choice of sims, then you might find you are encouraged into the more expensive sim as soon/much as possible.
-If you would rather spend more time in the aircraft, then ask to do that.
-Remember that a good instructor in a decent simulator is a very effective training combination, but any sim that you are likely to encounter at a multi IR school is not going to fly the same as the aircraft.
+Simulators IR schools make money from their simulators, and little from their aircraft.
+It is in the schools interest for you to spend as much time in their sim as possible, after all, they are in the business to make money.
+If you would rather spend more time in the aircraft, then ask to do that, but remember that a good instructor in a decent simulator is a very effective training combination.